kaymay1000/201_Daily-Learning-Journal/LJ-code201-day1.md

 # LJ Code 201- Day 10:
 Today is Friday.
 This week was incredibly challenging but you did it!
 You pushed through, learned a lot and still have a lot to learn.
 This project was difficult but I am glad I did it.
 The hardest part (JavaScript) is done.
 I just have to style my pages.

+# LJ Code 201- Day 11.
+Its Monday.
+We have begun our Bus Mall project.
+It is difficult but I think I have a few ideas that might work.
+I will try them tomorrow.
+Keep pushing!